denten-books/plain-text/5-chapter.md

 concern we display towards conventional (mind and brain) cognition proper.
-That is to say that if we accept the premises of extended cognition broadly, we must afford the platforms of media being the same care we reserve for conventional cognitive structures, be it in the analogy to critical thinking or contemplative introspection.
-At the very least, if James is right about the psychological importance of the material self, then seemingly mundane tasks like organizing one's bookshelves or backing up one's documents, take on an urgent intellectual importance.
+That is to say that if we accept the premises of extended cognition broadly, we must afford the platforms of media being the same care we reserve for conventional cognitive structures, be it in the analogy to critical thinking or to contemplative introspection.
+At the very least, if James, Pierce, and Beckett are right about the psychological importance of the material self, then seemingly mundane tasks like organizing one's bookshelves or backing up one's documents, should take on an urgent intellectual importance.
 More than that, I am compelled to view the material contexts of media being beyond the discussion about preservation.
 Fundamentally, the various cognitive artifacts of a material self must constitute a protected class of objects, which, unlike most other dead things, participate in the realm of ethics and aesthetics.
-If these structures constitute an integral part of the mind, as James and others suggest, they must also properly participate in intellectual ideals like "clarity of thought," "free thought," or "critical thinking."
+If these structures embody an integral part of the mind, as James and others suggest, they must also properly participate in intellectual ideals like "clarity of thought," "free thought," or "critical thinking."

 These are perhaps heady thoughts, to be met with a measure of skepticism towards the limits of literary theory, book history, and library science.
 After